mdeguzis/SteamOS-Tools/docs/Web-Apps.md

 **The Process**
 ===
 The script, on initial launch, the script will display relevant warnings and also ask you to add the Debian repository(s) if not detected first.
 You will need these added for installing Google Chrome, so please add them if advised to do so.

-**NEW**
-===
 You will be allowed to select a few "preset" web urls for the web app.
 You can choose custom to enter your own.

 Note:
 One nice device to have, until I can figure out some gamepad input to control the arrow keys, is to buy a nice Air Mouse like [this device](http://www.amazon.com/Aerb-Wireless-Keyboard-Multifunctional-3-Gsensor/dp/B00K768DHY/ref=sr_1_1?ie=UTF8&qid=1432255815&sr=8-1&keywords=air+mouse) on Amazon.
 I personally have this device and can attest it works great on SteamOS / Plex / Kodi, as well as general purpose tasks.